openstack-archive/sahara-specs/specs/newton/initial-kerberos-integration.rst

    improved secret storage;
  * ``KDC server hostname``: hostname of KDC server

-If something additional will be needed to indentify KDC server it also will be added to general section of configs.
+If something additional will be needed to identify KDC server it also will be added to general section of configs.

 Other possible improvements can be done after implementation of steps above.